controlecidadao/samantha_ia/README.md

 Samantha needs just a `.gguf` model file to generate text.
 Follow these steps to perform a simple model test:
 <br><br>

-1) Open Microsoft Task Management by pressing `CTRL + SHIFT + ESC` and check available memory.
+1) Open Windows Task Management by pressing `CTRL + SHIFT + ESC` and check available memory.
 Close some programs if necessary to free memory.

 2) Visit [Hugging Face](https://huggingface.co/models?library=gguf&sort=trending&search=gguf) repository and click on the card to open the corresponding page.
 Locate the _Files and versions_ tab and choose a `.gguf` model that fits in your available memory.